TechLeo-Libraries/BuildML/README.md

 - Removed boxplot graph from eda_visual.
 - Added new parameters for eda_visual.
-- Removed user_guide from parameters in documentation.
+- Removed user_guide from SupervisedLearning parameter in documentation.
 - Improved documentation.

 ### v1.0.2 (January 2024):